MSUDataAnalytics/SSC442/public/slides/00-slides.md

 - Most ideas will be new.
 - Sometimes (often?) the material itself will be confusing or interesting---or both!
 - Teaching online is incredibly challenging (no feedback) and chat is vital to success.
-- **Note:** If I find that attendance is terrible, I may have to shift to Zoom + Cameras On.
+- **Note:** If I find that attendance is terrible, I may have to start incorporating attendance into participation.

 Return of the Please: If there is some topic that you really want to learn about, ask.
 If you are uncomfortable asking in front of the whole group, please see me during office hours.